 Even though it does not replace its physical model, a digital twin integrates all its features.
 Therefore, development, production and industrial maintenance teams leverage this visual representation and the data it processes for simulation, monitoring, maintenance and optimization purposes.

-In this regard, digital twins show real benefits as they are highly flexible and can adapt to any scale of their physical system.
+In this regard, DT show real benefits as they are highly flexible and can adapt to any scale of their physical system.
 Therefore, it is possible to develop a digital twin of a production line, a piece of equipment or a sub-equipment, without any dimension constraint.
-In the long term, the more companies deploy digital twins on-site, the greater visibility over their machines fleet they will get in real-time, allowing them to implement a strategy of continuous improvement.
+In the long term, the more companies deploy DT on-site, the greater visibility over their machines fleet they will get in real-time, allowing them to implement a strategy of continuous improvement.

 Choosing for a strategy of continuous improvement